Silverliner: Silverliner VI

 In 2017, SEPTA announced that, along with procurement of the new ACS-64s, SEPTA would look into long-term financing options for a future Silverliner VI.
 In a December 2018 New Jersey Transit board meeting agenda, procurement of 113 EMUs from Bombardier Transportation based on the Bombardier MultiLevel Coach was discussed.
 Included in the board meeting agenda was an option for SEPTA to purchase an additional 250 EMUs from the order.
 These cars will have USB charging capabilities, and be equipped with the same media displays that adorn the Silverliner Vs. The VIs will be the replacement for GE's older Silverliner IVs running since the 1970s.
+In November 2023, SEPTA put out an expression of interest for contractors to build the Silverliner VI cars.
+They will be single level EMUs, either in married pairs, triplets, or quadruplets.